 Adaptable System Recovery (ASR) vs VM Snapshots

 Recovery of Linux Virtual Machines (VMware vSphere, Hyper-V, Xen, OpenStack KVM, etc), would seem to be an easy task.
 Just take a snapshot of the Virtual Machine (VM) and backup the file that contains the entire system.
-That sounds great in theory, but in practice this can cause a lot of unforeseen problems with speed and storage.
+That sounds great in theory, but in practice there are a lot of unforeseen problems with speed and storage.
 When you back up a snapshot of a VM, you are creating a copy of the entire disk (empty space and all).
-These disk images are large binary files that can only be used to recover the entire system and not individual file restores.
+These disk images are large binary files that can only be used to recover the entire system and not individual files.

 Snapshots: Slower Recovery, Wasted Storage

 Since snapshots are all-or-nothing, you have to spend hours backing up the entire system image even though you may only want the OS portion of it.
 During recovery, you could be wasting valuable time restoring the entire image back to your VM host just to turn around and overwrite terabytes of user data from more recent file-level backups.
-When creating a backup plan, you will want to keep some backups local and send some to offsite storage for Disaster Recovery purposes.
-Most admins will also keep a few copies of the backups locally just in case.
-So now that there are two different backups of the entire system (which include empty disk space), your storage requirements may have just doubled or even tripled.
+With multiple copies of both local backups and offsite backups, your storage requirements may be growing out of control.